Yongzheng Emperor: Yongzheng's quote

 If it is a trivial matter, do not just simply neglect the issue because it seems insignificant.
 If it is a complex matter, do not just simply conceal away the issue because it could become a challenge.
 To have good governance and dissuade seditionists, is all in the ruler's wish.
-If the civilians see a judicious court that is loyal and wholeheartedly for the country, and see that the court embraces its people; and the civilians feel the virtue in their court marshalls, then the people would not perceive the court as a threat.
+If civilians see a judicious court that is loyal and wholeheartedly for the country, and see that the court embraces its people; and civilians feel the virtue in their court marshalls, then the people would not perceive the court as a threat.
 Thus, there would be no reason to have seditionaries.

 In short, after several years of political chaos, Yongzheng earnestly strived to restore a functional court with "good government", immediately after he ascended the throne in 1723 CE, to stabilize Qing into a unified and harmonious empire.
 In 1733 CE, Yongzheng successfully institutionalized the Grand Council, which allows Qing to relay communication effectively and efficiently from region to region, thereby enabling the implementation of his domestic reform policy.